MicrosoftDocs/Viva/Viva/insights/advanced/analyst/why-build-an-employee-retention-model.md

 The most valuable asset of a company is its people, especially when they're outstanding in what they do.
 Because hiring is costly and many hiring decisions tend to be wrong,[^1] [^2] retaining great employees is critical to business success.

-Employee attrition is the voluntary or involuntary loss of employees from an organization.[^3] It can have negative impacts on the organization's performance, productivity, morale, and profit.[^4] Therefore, it's important for organizations to understand the factors that influence employee attrition, and identify groups with higher attrition risk.
+Employee attrition is the voluntary or involuntary loss of employees from an organization.[^3] It can have negative impacts on the organization's performance, productivity, morale, and profit.[^4] Therefore, it's important for organizations to understand the factors that influence employee attrition and identify groups with higher attrition risk.

-Losing an employee is costly because employees are appreciating assets, producing more value for the company over time.
-Employers could spend between 30% to 400% of the employee’s annual salary to replace an employee,[^5] depending on the former employee’s level of skill.
-Considering that one in three hires will leave the company within two years, this quickly adds up.[^6] Therefore, having a model to help organizations determine strategies for increased employee retention is vital.
+Losing an employee is costly because employees produce more value for the company over time.
+Employers could spend between 30% to 400% of the employee’s annual salary to replace an employee,[^5] depending on the former employee’s skill set.
+Considering that one in three hires will leave the company within two years, this quickly adds up.[^6] Therefore, having a model to help organizations determine how to increase employee retention is vital.

-Machine learning can be used to analyze employee data and to build models that can predict voluntary employee attrition.
+Machine learning can be used to analyze employee data and build models that can predict voluntary employee attrition.
 These models can help organizations take proactive measures to retain their valuable employees and reduce the costs and consequences of employee turnover.

 Our proposed model will leverage historical employee data, performance metrics, engagement surveys, and other relevant indicators to proactively identify groups at higher risk of attrition to create a more stable, engaged, and productive workforce.